awslabs/sagemaker-debugger/README.md

 Debugger supports TensorFlow, PyTorch, MXNet, and XGBoost frameworks.
 The following list is a summary of the main functionalities of Debugger:

-- Zero Script Change experience on SageMaker when using [supported containers](#support)
+- Zero Script Change experience on SageMaker when using [supported containers](#debugger-supported-frameworks)
-- Full visibility into any tensor part of the training process
+- Full visibility into any tensor retrieved from targeted parts of training jobs
 - Real-time training job monitoring through Rules
 - Automated anomaly detection and state assertions through built-in and custom Rules on SageMaker
 - Actions on your training jobs based on the status of Rules